cbritopacheco/object_pool/README.md

 [![Documentation](https://img.shields.io/badge/documentation-master-brightgreen.svg)](https://carlosb.github.io/object_pool/class/object_pool/)
 [![GitHub license](https://img.shields.io/github/license/carlosb/object_pool.svg)](https://github.com/carlosb/object_pool/blob/master/LICENSE)

 An `object_pool` is a container which provides shared access to a collection of instances of one object of type `T`.
-One only need to include the header `object_pool.hpp` to be able to use the interface.
+One only needs to include the header `object_pool.hpp` to be able to use it.
 Even more, the interface is designed *á la* STL for ease of use!
 Take the following example for demonstration purposes:

 ```c++
 #include "object_pool.hpp"